adelon/naproche-cic/readme.md

 ## Running

-After building, use `stack exec napcic` to run the program on all example files in `work/in/`.
+After building, use `stack exec lore` to run the program on all example files in `work/in/`.